saltysoup/a3-bootcamp-ce/Day2/inference-with-vllm-on-gke/README.md

 kubectl delete -f gemma-vllm-h100.yaml
 ```

-## Optimize Performance for Gemma on GKE
+## Optimize Performance for Gemma with vLLM and GPUs on GKE

 Now it's time to get your hands dirty.
-Your goal is to find an optimal setting(including both infrastructure options and vLLM configurations) for vLLM+Gemma to achieve maximum Average Per Cost Performance(tokens/$).
+Your goal is to find an optimal setting(including both infrastructure options and vLLM configurations) for Gemma to achieve maximum Average Per Cost Performance(tokens/$).

 > Note: Settings provided in this lab is far from the optimal👻.